The Mittag-Leffler Fitting of the Phillips Curve: Abstract

 \section{Abstract}

-In this paper, a~mathematical model containing two-parameter Mittag-Leffler function in its definition is proposed to be used for the first time to describe the relation between unemployment rate and inflation rate, also known as the Phillips curve.
+In this paper, a~mathematical model based on the one-parameter Mittag-Leffler function is proposed to be used for the first time to describe the relation between unemployment rate and inflation rate, also known as the Phillips curve.
 The Phillips curve is in the literature often represented by an exponential-like shape.
-On the other hand, Phillips in his fundamental paper used a power function in the model definition.
-Considering that the ordinary as well as generalized Mittag-Leffler function behaves between a~purely exponential function and a~power function it is natural to implement it in the definition of the model used to describe the relation between the data representing the Phillips curve.
-For the modeling purposes the data of two European economies, France and Germany, were used.
+On the other hand, Phillips in his fundamental paper used a~power function in the model definition.
+Considering that the ordinary as well as generalised Mittag-Leffler function behaves between a~purely exponential function and a~power function it is natural to implement it in the definition of the model used to describe the relation between the data representing the Phillips curve.
+For the modelling purposes the data of two different European economies, France and Switzerland, were used and an ``out-of-sample'' forecast was done to compare the performance of the Mittag-Leffler model to the performance of the power-type and exponential-type model.
+The results demonstrate that the ability of the Mittag-Leffler function to fit data that manifest signs of stretched exponentials, oscillations or even damped oscillations can be of use when describing economic relations and phenomenons, such as the Phillips curve.